Skip to content

 For our humid climate, polyester beats foil beats spray foam under a floor: it won’t trap moisture, lifts back out, suits resale, and costs a fraction.
 Spray foam is the one I’d never put under a Queensland floor.

 I’m Peter Johnson.
-After 40 years and thousands of SE-QLD subfloors, this is the honest ranking the foam installers won’t print, judged on the things that actually matter under a Queensland house: moisture, resale, removability and cost.
+After 40 years and thousands of SE-QLD subfloors, this is the ranking the foam installers won’t print, judged on the things that actually matter under a Queensland house: moisture, resale, removability and cost.
 Every figure is cited to a real source you can check.

 Polyester wins underfloor